top of page

 IMG_7207 9.36_edited.jpg

-Denali (she/they) is a queer, South Indian American writer, artist, and climate organizer.
-She currently lives in Washington, D.C.
-She is from Maine.
-Her family is from Andhra Pradesh, India.
+Denali (they/them) is a queer, South Indian American writer, artist, and climate organizer.
+They currently live in the Appalachian mountains of Roanoke, Virginia.
+They are from Maine.
+Their family is from Andhra Pradesh, India.
+They serve as co-director of the POWHR Coalition, an environmental justice organization.

-She writes creative nonfiction, short fiction, and poetry.
-She has written for TruthoutAurelia Magazine, Flourish Fiction, and The Bangalore Review.
-She created a podcast episode for Inherited.
+They write creative nonfiction, short fiction, and poetry.
+They have written for TruthoutAurelia Magazine, Flourish Fiction, and The Bangalore Review.
+They created a podcast episode for Inherited.

-Her paintings have appeared in The Center for Cultural Power’s Climate Woke project, Rhizome DC's exhibition UpbringingShe will be part of the Sebrof Forbes Cultural Arts Center's upcoming exhibition Noted in CovidHer illustrations have appeared in Black By God and Entropy Inherited.
+Their paintings have appeared in The Center for Cultural Power’s Climate Woke project and several gallery shows in the DC area.
+Their illustrations have appeared in Black By God and Entropy Inherited.

-In 2022, she wrote for and edited Good Energy’s A Playbook for Screenwriting in the Age of Climate Change.
-She also wrote a chapter in Not Too Late: Changing the Climate Story from Despair to Possibility.
+In 2022, they wrote for and edited Good Energy’s A Playbook for Screenwriting in the Age of Climate Change.
+They also wrote a chapter in Not Too Late: Changing the Climate Story from Despair to Possibility.

 bottom of page